SteaneMurphy/hide-and-seek-digital-code-test/README.md

 # It is up to decide how you would like to show the books consistently
 # In line with the outlined requirements
 # Please keep it simple, there is not need to do more than what we have asked for :)

+# DO NOT add more than 10 books to the collection
+# The current book data contains exactly 10 books - please use only these
 ```

 ---